craigmparis/personal-website/README.md

 # personal-website

-A personal website designed to be used as a test environment and portfolio.
-This is all guaranteed to be overkill for the simple website it builds and deploys.
+A personal site designed to be used as a test environment and portfolio.
+This is all guaranteed to be overkill for the simple site it builds and deploys.

 ## Dependencies